-Delivering Employment Support to Clients with Mental Illness in Community Settings for Non-Mental Health Staff
+Delivering Employment Support to Clients with Mental Illness in Community Settings for Non-Mental Health Staff, Vocational and Employment Specialists.

 This course is designed to give participants an understanding of the origins of IPS, the underpinning skills and the knowledge to apply the skills in day-to-day practice.
-IPS is an evidence-based practice method that was originally developed for use with clients with severe mental illness with a focus on rapid employer engagement
+IPS is an evidence-based practice method that was originally developed for use with clients with severe mental illness with a focus on rapid employer engagement.
+Vocational programs and pathways for recovery were originally developed in social enterprises four decades ago.

-Our new Individual Place and Support (IPS) for non-mental health staff bridges the gap between clients with severe mental illness in clinical settings and those clients who do not have a severe mental illness or access clinical programs.
-The course provides guidance and importantly addresses the elephant in the IPS room – the absence of vocational methodology for non-mental health staff.
+Our new Individual Place and Support (IPS) for non-mental health staff, vocational and employment professionals bridges the gap between clients with severe mental illness in clinical settings and those clients who do not have a severe mental illness or access clinical programs.
+The course provides guidance and importantly addresses the elephant in the IPS room – the absence of vocational methodology for non-mental health staff, vocational and employment professionals.

 Based on our work with this client cohort in the field and the evidence for practice with clients with mental illness, the course covers: